miltorg/KingStation/pkg/android/phoenix-legacy/docs/Building in Eclipse.md

 ## Notes

 1. If you’re running into an issue where adding an existing Android project results in “Invalid project description”, please select a workspace location that doesn’t contain the Android projects.
-2. If Eclipse still complains about missing appcompat, right-click on RetroArch->Properties->Android->Library->Add “android-support-v7-appcompat”, and then remove the old appcompat reference.
+2. If Eclipse still complains about missing appcompat, right-click on KingStation->Properties->Android->Library->Add “android-support-v7-appcompat”, and then remove the old appcompat reference.